 - Project costs: A more expensive project means more potential for something to go wrong with filming or if you fail to deliver on time.
 Insurers charge more for the added risks on expensive film and media projects.

 - Past claim history: If you have a long history with no claims, insurers view you as low risk.
-However, if you have made claims in the past, it raises red flags for insurers that you may be prone to problems and you’ll be charged higher premiums as a result.
+However, if you have made claims in the past, it raises red flags for insurers that you may be prone to problems, and you’ll be charged higher premiums as a result.

-Tips on Getting/Applying for Production Insurance
+Tips on Getting Entertainment Insurance

 Getting insurance at the right time isn’t just about protection from loss—you may be required to have coverage in order to get your project off the ground.